robertrau/libpifly/README.md

 **• Servos:** Can control up to eight servos.
 (Standard 6 volt servos will require 2 LiPo cells, higher voltage tolerant servos can use 2 or 3 LiPo cells)

-**• High Current Outputs:** Intended for Rocket upper stage igniters and parachutes, these high current, high side drivers have borh voltage and current diagnostics.
+**• High Current Outputs:** Intended for Rocket upper stage igniters and parachutes, these high current, high side drivers have both voltage and current diagnostics.
 There is a redundant enable system to prevent false assertions.
 Connections use press-to-release terminal blocks so there is no possibility of forgetting to tighten a screw terminal.

 **• Support for headless operation:**  There is a shutdown button and a shutdown acknowledgment LED for safe headless shutdown.
 There is also a low battery comparator that can assert the shutdown request.